 Dark Birthright, a novel by Jeanne Treat, is set in northeast Scotland during the early 1600ís.
 One can almost smell the salty air of the North Sea emanating from its pages as the story of a handsome but evil lord and his determination to dominate his look-alike son unfolds.
 A good man, the son has powers of his own, of which the lord has no knowledge.
 While one inflicts pain, the other is a healer.
 Who shall survive?
 The first book in a trilogy featuring the Hay and Gordon clans, Dark Birthright delivers its readers into a world of secrets, mysticism, and the ancient ways of the Celts and their descendants.
 Exciting and filled with action, danger, and romance, this story will send your heart racing." - Carolyn Hale Bruce, co-author of the Rebel King series of books

 I just finished Dark Lord last night.
 What a ride!
 I wanted to make it last a little longer but it was not that easy.
 So enjoyable, I truly loved it.
 Canít wait until the final chapter.
-Will do a re-read of both books later this year to prepare myself.
 I am thrilled to have found you and your stories.
 Thank you so much." - Barbara Robinson, a Diana Gabaldon fan

 What reviewers say:

 Fantastic!
 Lucky me to be picked to review this book...
+The plot is rich in paranormal powers and mysticism, twists and turns with swiftness and agility equal to the action of the Celtic sword that plays a defining role in the story.
+The characters are well and truly drawn...
 Magnificent human creativity! - read the entire review at: Tregolwyn Book Reviews

-Ms. Treat has captured the life of medieval Scotland with clear and vivid prose.
+Ms. Treat has captured the life of old Scotland with clear and vivid prose.
 You'll enter a world where you can almost feel the spray from the sea, the warmth from the peat fires and the love as you enter the homes of the seafaring people of Whinnyfold.
 She shows how a noble may rule with grace and understanding or with unforgiving bitterness.
 She'll take you to the stone circle to honor the goddess with pagan rituals and celebrations.
 She touches on the healing powers of herbs, and the medieval superstitions concerning these rites.
-The relationships are believable whether there's love, loyalty or vengefulness.
-This is definitely a tale for everyone.
-It is rich with history, myths, magic, and the paranormal.
-Characters you'll fall in love with and those who you may actually hate. - Karen Michelle Nutt, author and reviewer for ParaNormalRomance Reviews - paranormalromance.org
+The relationships are believable whether there's love, loyalty or vengefulness. - read the entire review at: Karen Michelle Nutt, author and reviewer for ParaNormalRomance Reviews - paranormalromance.org